DanielChou333/DanielChou333/README.md

 - 👋 Hi, I’m @DanielChou333
 - 👀 I’m interested in ... web apps and games
 - 🌱 I’m currently learning ...
 React, Git
-- 💞️ I’m looking to collaborate on ... web apps, games (doesn't have to be web apps, unnamed-sdvx-clone seems fun) and real-world applications for react, python, matlab, c++
+- 💞️ I’m looking to collaborate on ... web apps, games and programming-related projects
 - 📫 How to reach me ...

 <!---